 We have a scattered chance for some showers and thunderstorms

 MOBILE, Ala.
 (WALA) - We started off cloudy today and will continue to stay that way for the majority of today.
-We have a scattered chance for some showers and thunderstorms (50%), with the highest chances potentially impacting Mobile and Baldwin counties, along with the Florida panhandle.
-Daytime highs will continue to max out in the 80s today, but some areas could only see the mid-to-upper 70s.
+We have a scattered chance for some showers and thunderstorms (40%), with the highest chances staying inland this afternoon, and then potentially impacting Mobile and Baldwin counties, along with the Florida panhandle, later this evening.
+Daytime highs are expected to be slightly cooler in the mid-to-upper 70s, with lower humidity.

 Overnight, temperatures will drop down into the 60s.

-Heading into tomorrow, daytime highs will be in the upper-70s and the lower-80s with a drop off in humidity.
+Heading into tomorrow, daytime highs will be back in the lower-to-mid 80s, with mostly sunny skies.

 Rip currents are low today and will remain that way into the weekend.